trillek-team/trillek-vcomputer-module/README.md

 - hello.asm : Hello world
 - test.asm : Some tests of TR3200 CPU compliance.
 - type1.asm : Basic typing program
+- hwn.asm : List how many devices are pluged and what are.
+- clock.asm : Basic example of system clock using Timer0

 IMPLEMENTED DEVICES